 In its application, the Karuk Tribe asserted that most of the matching funds will be coming from USDA grants that have been awarded to both the Karuk and Yurok Tribes.
 Since such grants have not been fully disbursed, a performance bond is required for this project.
-The Karuk Tribe will provide a performance bond as soon as possible after the completion of the CEQA review for their project.
+The Karuk Tribe must send an executed bond, equal to the total CASF grant as specified in Section V, item #20, in Appendix 1 of D.12-02-015.

-E. Price Commitment Period
+F. Price Commitment Period